nodejs/node/doc/api/n-api.md

 This API creates an optimized JavaScript `string` value from an ISO-8859-1-encoded C string to be used as a property key for objects.
 The native string is copied.
+In contrast with `napi_create_string_latin1`, subsequent calls to this function with the same `str` pointer may benefit from a speedup in the creation of the requested `napi_value`, depending on the engine.

 The JavaScript `string` type is described in
 [Section 6.1.4][] of the ECMAScript Language Specification.